 - Separation between work and home-life is crucial in keeping productivity up and ensuring your surroundings are optimized for work.
 While working in bed or sofa sounds great, try to have your own private space for work where you can focus on the job completely and without any distractions.

 - Get something that has a noise-cancellation feature if you’ll be constantly talking on the phone.

-Editor’s note: We’ve collected the salary and compensation data from PayScale’s Philippines Salary Data & Career Research Center and Indeed.com.ph’s Salary Comparison Tool.
+Editor’s note: We’ve collected the salary and compensation data from PayScale’s Philippines Salary Data & Career Research Center and Indeed.com.ph’s Salary Comparison Tool (data for 2022).

 1. Project Manager

 Median Pay: P81,298 per month (P975,580 per year)

 - Graduate/Undergraduate with a Business or Engineering degree preferred

 - Well-versed in cost analysis

 - Excellent interpersonal skills for dealing with vendors and contractors